manashatwar/manashatwar-Exposure-Ledger-Exposure-Weighted-Realized-Externality-Ledger/QUICKSTART.md

-# ILFlow Hook Quickstart & Deployment Guide
+# Quickstart & Deployment Guide

 This guide contains the exact sequence of commands required to deploy the Reactive Smart Contract (RSC), connect it to the Hook, and execute an End-to-End (E2E) test on the testnets.